fortiql/data-forge/docs/articles/bronze-is-the-battlefield.md

 )
 ```

-Checkpoint = the journal of truth.
-Lose it, and you lose replayability.
-Respect it.
+The checkpoint is the authoritative resume state.
+Delete it and you lose exactly-once resumption.
+To replay, use a fresh checkpoint and rebuild the table (or write to a new table) from earliest.

+Production best practice vs demo note

+- Production best practice: store a byte for byte copy of the Kafka value with provenance metadata (topic, partition, offset, schema_id, event_time).
+Avoid transforming or interpreting payloads at ingest time.
+  - Reproducibility: enables reprocessing and rebuilding downstream layers if decoding bugs or schema changes occur.
+  - Auditability: guarantees an exact, verifiable record of what was received.
+  - Flexibility: allows future re decoding for analytics or ML with different decoders.
+- Demo note: for learning and exploration, this repo exposes a `json_payload` column decoded from Avro so you can quickly inspect and query with tools like Trino or Superset.

 ---

 ## Step 4: Watch the Flow (Trino)

-Connect any SQL client to Trino (`http://localhost:8080`) and run:
+Connect any SQL client (e.g. DBeaver) to Trino (`http://localhost:8080`) and run:

 ```sql
 SELECT *